braedynl/CSE231-020-SS20/README.md

 https://www.youtube.com/watch?v=dNFgRUD2w68

 The debugger is a lot more user-friendly on VSCode compared to Spyder.
-When it comes time to learn about the debugger, I will show you how to use it in both Spyder and VSCode.
+When it comes time to learn about the debugger, I will show you how to use it in both IDEs.

 ### Extra content we haven't discussed